-- 1. a complete, adequate, and realistic specification or purchase description is available; - 2. two (2) or more responsible bidders are willing and able to compete effectively for the business; and - 3. the procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally on the basis of price.
+- a complete, adequate, and realistic specification or purchase description is available; - b. two (2) or more responsible bidders are willing and able to compete effectively for the business; and - c. the procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally on the basis of price.